Weak coherence of groups and finite decomposition complexity: Introduction

 We will view a finitely generated group $\Gamma$ as a metric space with the word metric generated from some choice of a finite generating set.
+The word-length metric on $\Gamma$ is the path metric induced from the condition that $d (\gamma, \gamma \omega) = 1$ whenever $\gamma \in \Gamma$ and $\omega \in \Omega$.
 Then $\Gamma$ acts by left translations on itself, and each left translation is an isometry.